Pad Thai is often called the

 Green Mango Chili Fish Sauce, based on chili fish sauce, has the addition of shredded green mango and lime juice.
 This variation makes a great universal dipping sauce or a base for Thai salad dressing.

 If you ever wonder what an average Thai eats at home, and if you could peer into their windows, you would often see a grilled catfish, fried fish or dried smoked fish eaten with this Green Mango Chili Fish Sauce.
 A Thai living abroad like me relishes Green Mango Chili Fish Sauce whenever I can get my hand on a green mango.
-With a bowl of rice, fried egg and this sauce is a meal I'm content.
+With a bowl of rice, fried egg and this sauce is a meal I'm content.- 1/4 cup shredded green mango

 Slice chili peppers into thin slices.
 Peel and slice a shallot.